-The Royal Air Force C-17 aircraft landed in Libya already in the dark.
-In the plane there were huge packs of cardboard boxes with a height of 2 meters, in which money was packed.
-Then bills under armed guard were sent to the Central Bank of Libya.
+C-17 Royal Airplane fleet landed in Libya already in the dark.
+The plane contained huge packages with cardboard boxes 2 meters high, in which money was stacked.
+Then the bills under armed guard were sent to the Central Bank of Libya.

 The amount arrived will be enough to pay salaries to tens of thousands of state employees, who make up 80% of Libya's workforce.

 "We really do not have enough cash," said the head of the Central Bank of Libya, Gazem Azoz.
 According to him, Libyan workers have not received their wages for a long time, and also began to accumulate money at home, losing faith in the banking system.